m00racle/newPong/docs/docs.md

 NOTE: link to documentation on [String concatenation on Lua](https://www.dannyguo.com/blog/how-to-concatenate-strings-in-lua/)

+## TWEAKS
+Basic functionalities on this game is already proven to be done.
+Now I just need to make some tweaks to make the game more 'playable'.
+Here some steps taken in order to tweak some functionalities.
+Starting with the problem and then report each solution.

+### Tweaks day 1
+Here si some problem need to be fix/improve:

+[ ] TODO: The ball should start from the last player loss on the goals.

+[ ] TODO: player 1 has difficulties reaching the enter/return key just to pause.

+[ ] TODO: give me menu which is better than just escape to quit the application.

 ## Add Class Library
 **__NOTE: LUA AS PROGRAMMING LANGUAGE BY DEFAULT DOES NOT PROVIDE CLASS AS STRUCTURE, BUT WE CAN MAKE ONE CLOSELY  RESEMBLES CLASS BEHAVIOR EVEN ITS INHERITANCE NATURE__**